-Fortunately, a school counselor referred Adam to our Center.
+Fortunately, a school counselor referred Adam to our center.
 Through qEEG brain mapping, we discovered that Adam was falling apart because his brain was having difficulty performing.

 April had suffered debilitating symptoms for over nine years since an illness left her with a severe traumatic brain injury (TBI).
 After just six weeks of neurofeedback, she experienced significant improvement.
-This interview with April, her daughter, and Mike Cohen of Center for Brain explores the power neurofeedback can have in people’s lives, even many years after a brain injury occurs.
+This interview with April, her daughter, and Mike Cohen of the Center for Brain Training explores the power neurofeedback can have in people’s lives, even many years after a brain injury occurs.

-What If I Had an MRI and Was Told I’m Fine?
+What if I had an MRI and was told I’m fine?

 Doctors don’t typically look two years back in an individual’s personal history to determine if they’ve suffered a concussion or experienced previous brain trauma when making behavioral or mental health diagnoses.

 Many people are not told they may experience delayed symptoms when they see a doctor about a head injury, so a year later, they may experience symptoms and not make the connection.
 Symptoms can be subtle, may take a long time to manifest, or may appear to be issues you’ve always had, just a bit worse.